Governments ‘not given proof of life of Hamas’s hostages’ – Micheal Martin

 He added: “We know that the bones of an agreement is there.
 I think what we’re all waiting for now is the realisation of it and the release of hostages.”

+“We’re very strongly of the view that hostages should never be taken by anyone in any conflict anywhere, ever.
+But, particularly the taking of children as hostages is particularly wrong.
+We’re pushing and using all our contacts and all our abilities to ensure that if there is a hostage release in the coming days, that Emily Hand is among one of those to be released.
+That’s a major priority for us now, as a government.

+“We should not forget, only one Irish citizen has been killed so far in this conflict, Kim Damti, who was killed by Hamas in Israel, attending a music festival, and there is an Irish citizen being held hostage by Hamas in Gaza, and we’re doing everything we can to facilitate her release.”

-Mr Martin also described the recent vandalism of his Department of Foreign Affairs building as a “criminal act”.
+Also on Tuesday, Mr Martin described the recent vandalism of his Department of Foreign Affairs building as a “criminal act”.

 He said diplomats had done “extraordinary work” to get 51 Irish citizens and their dependents so far out of Gaza through the Rafah crossing.